-Required Materials 1.
-Online Proof of Project Milestone Form (all Three-Step projects)
+- 1. Online Proof of Project Milestone Form (all Three-Step projects) - 2.
+Copy of RFP or Equivalent (public entity projects)

-- 2. Copy of RFP or Equivalent (public entity projects) - 3.
+- 1. Online Proof of Project Milestone Form (all Three-Step projects) - 3.
 Copy of Executed Contract or Agreement for Installation (all Three-Step projects) - Includes Required Warranty Documentation - 4.
 Proposed Monitoring Plan (generation projects >=30kW) - 5.
 Proof of Fuel Contract and Documentation (generation projects)

-1. Online Proof of Project Milestone Form (all Three-Step projects)85
+1. Online Proof of Project Milestone Form (all Three-Step projects)88

 The Online PPM Form must identify if there are changes from the information that was presented in the RRF.
 If there have been changes from what was submitted in the RRF, the PPM Form must be signed by the Applicant and representatives with signature authority for both the System Owner and Host Customer (if not Host Customer).
 The online form must identify updated project information including the installation contractor's name, telephone number, and contractor license number.
-All systems must be installed by an appropriately licensed California contractor in accordance with rules and regulations adopted by the State of California Contractors State License Board (CSLB).86
+All systems must be installed by an appropriately licensed California contractor in accordance with rules and regulations adopted by the State of California Contractors State License Board (CSLB).